zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 </table>

+Besides these properties, you can also configure any flink properties that will override the value in `flink-conf.yaml`.
 For more information about Flink configuration, you can find it [here](https://ci.apache.org/projects/flink/flink-docs-release-1.7/ops/config.html).

 ### Run Flink in local mode

-By default, Flink interpreter will run in local mode as the default value of `flink.execution.mode` is `local`.
+By default, Flink interpreter run in local mode as the default value of `flink.execution.mode` is `local`.
 In local mode, Flink will launch one MiniCluster which include JobManager and TaskManagers in one JVM.
-And you can still customize the MiniCluster via the following properties
+But you can still customize the MiniCluster via the following properties:

 * `local.number-taskmanage` This property specify how many TaskManagers in MiniCluster.
-By default it is 1, if you want to set it larger than 1, you have to also set `query.proxy.ports` and `query.server.ports`, otherwise you will get prot conflicts when launching multiple TaskManagers in one machine.
+By default it is 1, if you want to set it larger than 1, you have to also set `query.proxy.ports` and `query.server.ports`, otherwise you will get port conflicts when launching multiple TaskManagers in one machine.
 * `taskmanager.numberOfTaskSlot` This property specify how many slots for each TaskManager.
-By default it is the number of cores of your machine.
+By default it is 1.

 ### Run Flink in yarn mode

 If you want to run Flink in yarn mode, you have to set the following properties:

 * `flink.execution.mode` to be `yarn`
 * `HADOOP_CONF_DIR` must be specified either in `zeppelin-env.sh` or in interpreter properties.

 You can also customize the yarn mode via the following properties:

 * `flink.yarn.jm.memory` Memory of JobManager
 * `flink.yarn.tm.memory` Memory of TaskManager
 * `flink.yarn.tm.num` Number of TaskManager
 * `flink.yarn.tm.slot` Slot number per TaskManager
 * `flink.yarn.queue` Queue name of yarn app

+Again you have to set `query.proxy.ports` and `query.server.ports` to be a port range because it is possible to launch multiple TaskManager in one machine.

 ### Run Flink in standalone mode

 If you want to run Flink in standalone mode, you have to set the following properties:

 * `flink.execution.mode` to be `remote`
 * `flink.execution.remote.host` to be the host name of JobManager
 * `flink.execution.remote.port` to be the port of rest server of JobManager